 Easily Find Links and Answers

-The General Service Office is the headquarters of Alcoholics Anonymous.
+The main purpose of the General Service Board (GSB) of Alcoholics Anonymous is to support the Fellowship in carrying out its primary purpose of carrying the message of recovery from alcoholism to all who seek its help.
+The General Service Office (GSO) is the headquarters of Alcoholics Anonymous.
 While each group makes its own decisions, GSO provides important information and resources available to each group and member of that group.

 7th Tradition